Retirement

 Key Takeaways

-1. Your FIRE number is 25× your annual expenses.
-This formula comes from the 4% rule: if you can safely withdraw 4% of your portfolio annually, you need 25 times your yearly spending to sustain yourself indefinitely.
-Spend $50,000 a year?
-You need $1.25 million.
+Your FIRE number is 25× your annual expenses.
+This comes from the 4% rule: if you withdraw 4% of your portfolio each year, you need 25 times your yearly spending to sustain yourself indefinitely.
+Spend $40,000 a year?
+The target is $1 million.

-3. The 4% rule has assumptions that may not apply to you.
-It was designed for 30-year retirements, not 50-year ones.
-Early retirees face longer time horizons, sequence of returns risk, and no Medicare until 65—factors that may require a more conservative withdrawal rate.
+The 4% rule was designed for 30-year retirements, not 50-year ones.
+Early retirees face longer time horizons, sequence-of-returns risk, and no Medicare until 65.
+Many FIRE planners use a more conservative 3.25% to 3.5% withdrawal rate to account for that.

-4. FIRE is a spectrum, not a single destination.
-Lean FIRE, Fat FIRE, Barista FIRE, Coast FIRE—there are multiple paths depending on your lifestyle goals and risk tolerance.
-Many pursue financial independence without fully retiring early.
+FIRE is a spectrum.
+Lean FIRE, Fat FIRE, Barista FIRE, Coast FIRE.
+There are multiple paths depending on lifestyle and risk tolerance.
+Many people pursue the “FI” part without ever pulling the “RE” trigger.

-Think of your career as a bridge you’re building across a canyon.
-Traditional financial planning says you keep building until you’re 65, then walk across.
-FIRE asks a different question: what if you built the bridge faster by using more materials (higher savings) and making the canyon narrower (lower expenses)?
-The math reveals something surprising—the width of the canyon matters far more than how fast you can haul materials.
+Think of traditional retirement planning like building a bridge to age 65.
+You lay bricks at a steady pace for 40 years, and eventually you walk across.
+FIRE (Financial Independence, Retire Early) asks a different question: what if you could narrow the gap and use more bricks at the same time?
+The math reveals something surprising.
+The width of the canyon matters far more than how fast you haul materials.

-FIRE rests on one core insight: if your investment portfolio is large enough that its returns can cover your living expenses, you no longer need employment income.
-The question becomes: how large is “large enough”?
+FIRE rests on one idea: if your investment portfolio is large enough that its returns cover your living expenses, employment income becomes optional.
+The question is how large “large enough” is.

-The answer comes from the 4% rule, derived from the Trinity Study.
-Researchers found that retirees who withdrew 4% of their portfolio in year one, then adjusted for inflation each subsequent year, had a high probability of not running out of money over 30 years.
-Inverting this gives us the FIRE number formula: annual expenses × 25.
+The answer comes from the 4% rule, which grew out of research by William Bengen in 1994 and the Trinity Study in 1998.
+Researchers looked at historical market data and found that retirees who withdrew 4% of their portfolio in year one, then adjusted for inflation each year after, had a roughly 95% chance of not running out of money over 30 years (assuming a balanced stock/bond portfolio).
+Flip that around and you get the FIRE number formula.

 FIRE Number = Annual Expenses × 25

-Here’s where FIRE math gets counterintuitive.
-Your savings rate—the percentage of take-home pay you invest—has a compounding effect on your timeline.
-When you increase your savings rate, two things happen simultaneously: you accumulate wealth faster AND you prove you can live on less, which lowers your FIRE number.
+Here’s where the math gets counterintuitive.
+Your savings rate has a double effect on your timeline.
+When you increase it, you accumulate wealth faster AND you prove you can live on less, which lowers your FIRE number.
+Those two forces compound on each other.

 High Income, Low Savings Rate